-- First, "tradition" is given four distinct meanings, which are spelled out in the footnote on page 16 - i.
-"Tradition" with a capital T, means "the Gospel itself, transmitted from generation to generation in and by the church". - "Tradition" with a small t, which is unfortunately lost at the beginning of a sentence, means "the ii. traditionary process", i.e. the handing on of revealed truth. - "Traditions" in the plural, means "the peculiar features of liturgy, theology, canonical and iii. ecclesial life in the various cultures and faith communities." - "Tradition" in the phrase "apostolic Tradition" means the "content of what has been transmitted iv. from apostolic times and continues to be the foundation of Christian life and theology". - The idea of "tradition" in the New Testament is a "handing on" of what has been "received",7 and especially the "handing on" of the oral and enscriptured teaching of the apostles.8 Thus we can see some reason in using "tradition" to cover all the main elements involved in the question of authority in the churches.
+- 3.1 First, "tradition" is given four distinct meanings, which are spelled out in the footnote on page 16 - i.
+"Tradition" with a capital T, means "the Gospel itself, transmitted from generation to generation in and by the church". - ii.
+"Tradition" with a small t, which is unfortunately lost at the beginning of a sentence, means "the traditionary process", i.e. the handing on of revealed truth. - iii.
+"Traditions" in the plural, means "the peculiar features of liturgy, theology, canonical and ecclesial life in the various cultures and faith communities." - iv.
+"Tradition" in the phrase "apostolic Tradition" means the "content of what has been transmitted from apostolic times and continues to be the foundation of Christian life and theology".

+3.2 The idea of "tradition" in the New Testament is a "handing on" of what has been "received", 7 and especially the "handing on" of the oral and enscriptured teaching of the apostles.8 Thus we can see some reason in using "tradition" to cover all the main elements involved in the question of authority in the churches.
 However, such are the differences between evangelical Protestants and Roman Catholics over the content and nature of authority, that the use of the term as an umbrella or generic concept is inadequate.
 The first use, above, does not help at all.
 The "Gospel" mentioned there is the "Gospel as transmitted by the church down the ages".
 That is, this first use of "Tradition" in ARCIC III includes not only the writings of the New Testament, but also includes the interpretative process which the Church has engaged in down the centuries (refer 4.1 and 4.2 below), and is called the "traditionary process".
-Preferable is the use of the conventional term "gospel", by which can be guite correctly taken to mean the name of the four first four books of the New Testament, the content of apostolic preaching, and even the New Testament itself, for its focus is Christ, A special difficulty is that ARCIC III does not repudiate the notion that the "gospel" which the churches proclaim also includes the churches' historical experience in interpreting and communicating the New Testament gospel.
-Without this level of clarity, the normative value of the New Testament is weakened in a Roman Catholic and liberal Protestant direction. - In ARCIC III's solution to our disagreements over authority, the prominence given to the second definition is of concern because there are good reasons (refer 1.3-1.8 above) why the reformation faith of Anglicans is largely unconcerned with "traditionary process", except negatively.
-In his homily "On the reading
+Preferable is the use of the New Testament, the content of apostolic preaching, and even the New Testament itself, for its focus is Christ.
+A special difficulty is that ARCIC III does not repudiate the notion that the "gospel" which the churches proclaim also includes the churches' historical experience in interpreting and communicating the New Testament gospel.
+Without this level of clarity, the normative value of the New Testament is weakened in a Roman Catholic and liberal Protestant direction.

+3.3 In ARCIC III's solution to our disagreements over authority, the prominence given to the second definition is of concern because there are good reasons (refer 1.3-1.8 above) why the reformation faith of Anglicans is

-The contamination of tradition by cultural accretions is warned against in Mk.
+7 The contamination of tradition by cultural accretions is warned against in Mk.
 7:13, Col. 2:8, and 2 Thess.
 3:6.

-So 1 Cor 11:2 and 1 Cor.
+8 So 1 Cor 11:2 and 1 Cor.
 15:3ff.
 In 1 Tim.
 6:20 and 2 Tim.
 1:12,14 it is clear that the written apostolic witness is that tradition, or as it is named here, the 'deposit' or 'trust', which is to be guarded and handed on.
 Against Roman Catholic and liberal Protestant notions of a later, fruitful development of apostolic tradition, in the financial world of the New Testament this 'trust' is a fixed deposit, which is neither to attract interest nor suffer decrease.
 It is to be passed on to others unimpaired.
 Refer J.N.D Kelly, The Pastoral Epistles (London: A. & C. Black, 1963) 150.